open-contracting/software-development-handbook/docs/python/django.rst

 -  Do not use ``null=True`` with ``TextField`` or ``CharField``, `as recommended <https://docs.djangoproject.com/en/4.2/ref/models/fields/#null>`__.
 -  Do not use ``null=True`` with ``JSONField``, if possible.
 Instead, use ``default=dict``, ``default=list`` or  ``default=""``.
 -  Use the `pk property <https://docs.djangoproject.com/en/4.2/ref/models/instances/#the-pk-property>`__ and the `pk lookup shortcut <https://docs.djangoproject.com/en/4.2/topics/db/queries/#the-pk-lookup-shortcut>`__ instead of ``id``.
+-  The table related to a ``ManyToManyField`` field is not visible to the Django ORM.
+If you need to operate on it, create an explicit model with foreign keys to the other models, instead of operating on it via the other models.

 Forms
 -----